LAUNCH VEHICLES & PROPULSION - 2022/3

 Module purpose: This is a key module for students interested in becoming space systems engineers, or in working in a related field.
-It introduces the student to the key principles and techniques of launch vehicles and propulsion, and is delivered by a lecturer with more than 15 years practical experience of designing and building spacecraft systems, propulsion systems and rocket systems.
-Through a series of lectures, exercises and coursework, the module aims to give an understanding on the fundamentals of Launch Vehicle design and propulsion techniques for spacecraft travel.
+It introduces the student to the key principles and techniques of launch vehicles and propulsion.
+Through a series of lectures, exercises and case studies, the module aims to give an understanding on the fundamentals of Launch Vehicle design and propulsion techniques for spacecraft travel.

 Electrical and Electronic Engineering

 Module cap (Maximum number of students): N/A